 7. Manufacturer’s Name and Address The name and contact details of the manufacturer or distributor must be included.
 This gives customers a point of contact for any queries or issues they may have about the product.

-8. Country of Origin The label must specify where the food was produced or manufactured.
+8. Country of Origin The food label must specify where the food was produced or manufactured.
 This is particularly important for products with global distribution or that follow specific quality standards by region.

 Ensuring that all these elements are present on your food label will not only keep you compliant with food safety regulations but also build trust with your customers and safeguard their well-being.